cianru/huawei-appgallery-publish-gradle-plugin/README.md

 # Usage

-Gradle generate `publishHuaweiAppGallery*` task for each buildType configuration those have `debuggable=false` option.
+Gradle generate `publishHuaweiAppGallery*` task for all buildType and flavor configurations
 ```
 android {
     buildTypes {
         release {
-            debuggable false
+            ...
+        }
+        debug {
             ...
         }
     }